zhongk8194/DH110-A06/README.md

 ## Overview
 **Project Description** <br>
-The goal of my project is to redesign the CNN.com website to help users more easily consume news.
-Specifically, like many news websites, CNN.com is hard to navigate because of the overwhelming amount of content and the lack of clear organization and layout design of that content.
-With my project, I hope to add features that will improve the website's organization and help users to find desired content.
+My project is a redesign of the CNN.com website through the addition of features to help users more easily consume news.
+Specifically, like many news websites, CNN.com is hard to navigate because of the overwhelming amount of content.
+With this prototype, I will add a "Customize" feature that will give users the ability to filter the homepage to see topics that they are interested in.
+By doing so, the website's organization will improve and users will be able to personalize their news feed to find desired content.
 <br><br>

 **Purpose and Process**<br>